 - November 25 for January departures

 The booking forms must be completed and sent to our office (in Brussels or paris) ** at least 3 weeks** before the deadline.
-All late applications will incur an additional €200 rush charge.
+All late applications will incur an additional €200 fee.

 To make sure your stay goes smoothly and have all the information about the different aspects of the programme, you can attend an information and orientation meeting.

 This is organised by Easy Languages Brussels in June.
-This is an opportunity for Easy Languages students to mingle, share questions and experiences and ask the Easy Languages team any questions they may have.
+This is an opportunity for Easy Languages students to mingle, share questions and experiences and ask the EL team any questions they may have.
 Students from previous years are also invited to share their experiences.
-The final administrative formalities for your stay will also be undertaken during this meeting.
+The final administrative formalities for your stay will also be completed during this meeting.

-If you do not live in Belgium, you can meet our team in Paris or Canada.
-A phone meeting can also be arranged to explain all of the procedures so that your stay goes as smoothly as possible.
+If you do not live in Belgium, you can meet our team in Paris or a phone meeting can also be arranged to explain all of the procedure so that your stay goes as smoothly as possible.

 Duration of Stay and Visa

-Departure is booked for August for stays of one semester to one year.
-Departures are also booked for January for stays of one semester.
-Your family or local correspondent will welcome you at the airport and take you back to the airport at the end of your stay.
+Departure is scheduled for August for stays of one semester to one year.
+Departures are also scheduled for January for stays of one semester.
+Your family or local coordinator will welcome you at the airport upon arrival and take you back at the end of your stay.

-Once enrolment is confirmed by our partner, we can make your travel arrangements to the USA if you wish.
-The booked ticket will include the least amount of changes possible.
+Once enrolment is confirmed by our partner, we can coordinate your travel arrangements to the USA if requested.
+The ticket will include the least amount of changes possible.
 One free of charge change to the ticket may be made, once the return date is confirmed.